1. Hauptnavigation

 Please cite our service in the acknowledgements part of your paper in case we've just performed the standard service.
 The following statement has been used in the past.:

-"We thank the microarray unit of the DKFZ Genomics and Proteomics Core Facility for providing the Illumina Human Methylation arrays and related services."
+"We thank the Microarray Core Facility of the DKFZ for providing the Illumina methylation arrays and related services."

 Selected Publications